TestStudent10101/Fall14/README.md

 Fall14
 ======

-This is an online repository for collaborative completion of Stochastic Processes 1 homework assignments.
+This is an online repository for collaborative completion of the Stochastic Processes homework assignments.

 You can add files and directories using the '+' symbol